 Where They Shop

 More shoppers visit department stores (35 percent) than discount stores (32 percent).
 Online shopping has captured more consumers, with 29 percent using Amazon and the like.
 But 19 percent still go to specialty stores, and 17 percent stop by the florist's shop.
 Retailers stock the shelves with deals in anticipation of value-conscious shoppers.

 Mobile Device Use Is on the Upswing

-Just like Black Friday and Cyber Monday, shoppers use their mobile devices to share love on the go.
+Just like Black Friday and Cyber Monday, shoppers use their mobile devices to share their love on the go.
 Over half of smartphone owners use them to purchase their gifts.
 More than a third use them to research products, prices, and retailer information.
 They also redeem coupons and purchase products with their device.